bensutherland/impute_workflow/README.md

 #### Imputation with FImpute3: ####
-The FImpute3 workflow will start from the pre-imputed, pre-separated AI2 file generated from the BCF file above.
+The FImpute3 workflow will start from the pre-imputed, pre-chromosome separated AI2 file generated from the BCF file above.

 Further prepare data:
 ```